balazskreith/vcollections/README.md

 # Virtualized Collections

-Virtualized collections decompose the representation of a collection from the space it is stored.
-The main goal of this project is to provide a general library for collection interfaces built in Java to store the corresponding data independently.
+Virtualized collections decompose the representation of a collection from the allocated storage used to the values.
+The main goal of the project is to provide a general library for collection interfaces built in Java to store data independent from technological stack.

 ## Quick Start